|The Green Papers|

 States Chronologically States Alphabetically

-Saturday 16 March 2024 (presumably): County Conventions convene in each county to choose Congressional District delegates of which the county is a part as well as the county's delegates the Iowa State Democratic Convention.
+Saturday 23 March 2024: County Conventions convene in each county to choose Congressional District delegates of which the county is a part as well as the county's delegates the Iowa State Democratic Convention.

-Saturday 27 April 2024 (presumably): Democratic Party District Conventions convene in each congressional district to elect the district's delegates to the Democratic National Convention according to the results of the precinct caucuses.
-Hours reportedly begin at 9:00a CDT (1400 UTC).
+Saturday 4 May 2024: District Conventions convene in each congressional district to elect the district's delegates to the Democratic National Convention according to the results of the Presidential Preference Cards.
+Hours begin at 9:00a CDT (1400 UTC).

 The remaining 6 National Convention delegates consist of